 This article provides a snapshot of standard lease provisions, in addition to some lease provisions that are unenforceable.
-See FindLaw's Rental and Lease Agreements section for additional articles and resources.
+See FindLaw.com's Rental and Lease Agreements section for additional articles and resources.

 Common Lease Provisions

-Standard lease provisions which set forth landlord and tenant rights and obligations include the following:
+Standard lease provisions that set forth landlord and tenant rights and obligations include the following important clauses:

 While leases or rental agreements do not have to be in writing to be valid, the terms of the agreement will be easier to enforce and the responsibilities of the parties will be clearer if the rental agreement is in writing.